Warlord (DC Comics): Fictional character biography

-Vietnam War veteran SR-71 pilot Travis Morgan passed through a hole in the Earth's crust while flying over the north pole in 1969 and landed in the underground world of Skartaris, a place strongly reminiscent of Edgar Rice Burroughs's Pellucidar.
-There Travis, wielding his .44 AutoMag pistol and joined by Shamballah's Princess (later Queen) Tara, a scantily dressed savage, became The Warlord and fought villains such as the evil sorcerer Deimos as well as various kings.
-He gained various sidekicks such as Machiste, Shakira, a Russian scientist named Mariah and his magic-wielding daughter Jennifer Morgan.
+Vietnam War veteran SR-71 pilot Travis Morgan passed through a hole in the Earth's crust while flying over the north pole in 1969 and landed in the underground world of Skartaris.
+There, Travis, wielding his .44 AutoMag pistol and joined by Shamballah's Princess (later Queen) Tara, becomes The Warlord and battles villains such as the evil sorcerer Deimos as well as various kings.
+He gained various sidekicks such as Machiste, Shakira, Russian scientist Mariah Romanova, and his magic-wielding daughter Jennifer Morgan.
 In one story arc, Morgan even becomes the U.S. President in the far future.

-Although The Warlord has a superficial resemblance to the DC character Oliver Queen, he is in reality based more upon his creator Mike Grell who was a former member of the Air Force.
-Grell is caricatured in The Warlord's first appearance, 1st Issue Special #8 and is clearly sporting The Warlord's signature shaggy goatee.
+Although The Warlord has a superficial resemblance to the DC character Oliver Queen, he is based more upon his creator Mike Grell, who was a former member of the Air Force.
+Grell is caricatured in Warlord's first appearance, 1st Issue Special #8, sporting The Warlord's signature shaggy goatee.
 Grell and editor Jack C. Harris made a metafictional appearance in the story "Gambit" in The Warlord #35 (July 1980).

-Volume 4 of the series begins with an explorer finding perfectly preserved dinosaur remains in the Himalayas.
+Volume 4 of the series begins with an explorer finding preserved dinosaur remains in the Himalayas.
 She takes the head of one to a doctor and an expedition is set up to retrieve more samples.
 The team is spotted by the Chinese government and flee into the caves after losing several members.
-They discover a portal and after walking through find themselves in Skartaris where they encounter Travis Morgan.
-Travis Morgan is attacked by a giant bird and kills it with the help of Shakira.
-Refugees enter Shamballah and Morgan discovers that a new god has taken over the Shadow Kingdom and has overrun the Kingdom of Kiro, Machiste's homeland.
-One of the refugees is injured and he surprisingly carries a gunshot wound.
+They discover a portal and after walking through find themselves in Skartaris, where they encounter Travis Morgan.
+Morgan is attacked by a giant bird and kills it with the help of Shakira.
+Refugees enter Shamballah and Morgan discovers that a new god has taken over the Shadow Kingdom and has overrun Kiro, Machiste's homeland.
+One of the refugees is injured and carries a gunshot wound.

-The machinations of Deimos' return pit Travis Morgan against Tinder.
-Just as Morgan realizes that Tinder is in fact his son Joshua, he becomes distracted and Tinder mortally wounds him.
-Travis Morgan's final words were "I thought I'd have more time".
-Morgan is cremated and Tinder becomes the new Warlord.

-Joshua Morgan becomes the new Warlord.
-His costume is reminiscent of Travis Morgan's black outfit when he first arrived in Skartaris.
-Instead of carrying a sword and a gun as Travis did, Tinder carries a sword, a dagger, a quiver of arrows and a bow.
+Travis later battles his son Joshua, also known as Tinder, who kills him and assumes the Warlord title.